 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Inequality Tests for Two Proportions in a Cluster-Randomized Design [Differences] procedure window by clicking on Proportions, then Two Proportions from a Cluster-Randomized Design, then Inequality Tests, then Specify using Differences.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example1 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Tests for Two Proportions in a Cluster-Randomized Design [Differences] procedure window by expanding Proportions, then Two Proportions - Cluster Randomized, then clicking on Test (Inequality), and then clicking on Tests for Two Proportions in a Cluster-Randomized Design [Differences].
+You may then make the appropriate entries as listed below, or open Example 2 by going to the File menu and choosing Open Example Template.

+Option Value

+Data Tab

 Find (Solve For) Power and Beta

-Power .
-Ignored since this is the Find setting
+Power Ignored since this is the Find setting

-Alpha .0.05
+Alpha 0.05

-K1 (Clusters Per Group 1) .10 15 20 25
+K1 (Clusters Per Group 1) 10 15 20 25

-M1 (Items Per Cluster in Group 1) .10 to 50 by 10
+M1 (Items Per Cluster in Group 1) 10 to 50 by 10

-K2 (Clusters Per Group 2) .K1
+K2 (Clusters Per Group 2) K1

-M2 (Items Per Cluster in Group 2) .
-M1
+M2 (Items Per Cluster in Group 2) M1

-D0 (Difference H0 = P1.0 - P2) .0.0
+D0 (Difference H0 = P1.0 - P2) 0.0

-D1 (Difference H1 = P1.1 - P2) .0.07
+D1 (Difference H1 = P1.1 - P2) 0.07

-P2 (Group 2 Proportion) .0.44
+P2 (Group 2 Proportion) 0.44

-ICC (Intracluster Correlation) .0.02
+ICC (Intracluster Correlation) 0.02

-H1 (Alternative Hypothesis) .Two-Sided
+H1 (Alternative Hypothesis) Two-Sided

 Test Type Likelihood Score (Farr. & Mann.)

 Axes/Legend/Grid Tab

-Horizontal Axis Parameter .K1
+Horizontal Axis Parameter K1